martines3000/martines3000/README.md

 ### I see you stumbled upon my page.
 If you are interested to know more about me and how to contact me, keep scrolling, maybe you will also find secrets.

+---

+###  Iteration velocity is what matters.

+I can deliver a week's worth of work within one day, so that we can have user feedback by the end of week.

 #
 <img align="left" height="170" alt="Reddit character" src="character.png"/>

 ### **Short info**